gomec1/SDA2_2_Assingment_2025/README.md

 - Prepends the report to the processed output while keeping the original text intact.
 No additional configuration is required—simply select the plugin and process the text.

+## Letter + Word Counter
+Counts total words and alphabetic letters (ignores spaces and punctuations), then prepends a short report ahead of your original text.
+No configuration needed—just select the plugin and process the file to see the counts.

 ## Translating Plugin with DeepL
 The Translating Plugin with DeepL uses the official DeepL API to translate the entire input text into a selected target language.
 In the user interface, you can choose the output language (e.g., English, German, French, Italian, etc.).
 DeepL automatically detects the input language unless a source language is manually specified in the plugin code.